aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 #### Part 1: Chi-Square Independency Test
 To know whether particular genres are used to depict terrorism-themed movies, we first test whether there is a significant association between movie genres and their portrayal of terrorism.
 We do a Chi-Square Independency Test that can validate whether any observed association between genres and terrorism portrayal is statistically significant, rather than due to random chance.

 We have associated each genre with a unique integer, and associated to each movie a binary variable.
-Its value is 1 if the movie is terrorism-relatd, and it is 0 if it is not.
+Its value is 1 if the movie is terrorism-related, and it is 0 if it is not.

 The null hypothesis in a Chi-Square Test of Independence states that there is no association or relationship between the two variables being tested.
 In the context of our analysis, the null hypothesis is formulated as follows: